Features

 This means roads are in constant need of maintenance at exorbitant costs.
 With SGR set to take over, freight haul trucks will be phased out of the roads thus enhancing their longevity.

-Concisely, effects of the SGR on the economy during and after development are numerous and a gleaming symbol of progress towards achievement of vision 2030 goals.
+Concisely, the effects of the SGR on the economy during and after development are numerous and a gleaming symbol of progress towards the achievement of Vision 2030 goals.